Examples Of Organizing Various Group Social Plans

 Unsuccessfully trying to organize a catch-up night between friends, then making it work on the second try

-This is a longer example about a plan to take a while to get off the ground.
-It can show the importance of preserving when it seems like a solid plan is never going to get nailed down.
+This is a longer example about a plan taking a while to get off the ground.
+It can show the importance of persevering when it seems like a solid plan is never going to get nailed down.
 It also shows that just because one person got the planning process started, that another can still jump in and take the wheel if things are looking dicey.

 Below a meeting to grab dinner turns out to be hard to plan because everyone is tied up with their jobs, but the same core difficulties could just as easily appear if the example was, say, about a bunch of parents trying to arrange a house party, but they're all too busy with their young children.

 Planner has been really busy with work for the past few months.
 So have her old university friends, and they haven't hung out together in about two months.
 When they were in college they used to see each other all the time and spent most weekends together.
 She still talks to or runs into them one-on-one fairly often, and the last few times she's done so there's been talk of everyone getting together one night after work to catch up.
 Planner figures someone may as well take a shot at organizing something and creates an online thread for an event and invites her five friends.
 The event has a tentative date and time of an upcoming Thursday from 7pm to 10pm, but no venue.
 The description is:

 A few of us have been chatting and think it's a good time for us to have a get together!
 How about dinner and drinks?
 The only nights that work for me are Thursdays so I'm hoping you are all free.
 Next Thurs I know some of us are busy so how about the one after that?
 Feel free to invite anyone I missed.

 Friend A: I'll be out of town and just getting home at 10pm that day.
 Next time though, I'd love to catch up with all of you.

 Friend B: I'm down.
 Any place in mind?
 Were you thinking dinner or just drinks somewhere?